oakrotka/dotfiles/typst/krommon/lib.typ

   set text(lang: "pl")

   set text(font: "TeX Gyre Schola") if fancy-font
-  // the rendering of this font is sometimes weird, so I may consider changing it in the future show math.equation: set text(font: "TeX Gyre Schola Math") if fancy-font show raw: set text(font: "JetBrains Mono NL", size: 1.05em) if fancy-font
+  // the rendering of this font is sometimes weird (particularily on firefox + linux),
+  // so I may consider changing it in the future show math.equation: set text(font: "TeX Gyre Schola Math") if fancy-font show raw: set text(font: "JetBrains Mono NL", size: 1.05em) if fancy-font